 - Note 1: The methods for engaging in investment in Mainland China include the following: - a.
 Direct investment in Mainland China. - b.
 Indirect investment in Mainland China through companies registered in a third region (Please specify the name of the company in third region). - c.
 Other methods. - Note 2: For the investment income (loss) recognized in current period, the investment income (loss) were determined based on the following: - a.
-The financial statements audited by an international accounting firm in cooperation with an R.O.C. accounting firm. - b.
-The financial statements audited by the auditors of the parent company. - c.
-Others. - Note 3: Initial investment amounts denominated in foreign currencies are translated into New Taiwan Dollars at the spot rates on the financial report date. - Note 4: Eliminated in full upon consolidation.
+The financial statements reviewed by an international accounting firm in cooperation with an R.O.C. accounting firm. - b.
+The financial statements reviewed by the auditors of the parent company. - c.
+Others. - Note 3: Initial investment amounts denominated in foreign currencies are translated into New Taiwan Dollars at the spot rates on the financial report date. - Note 4: Eliminated in full upon consolidation. - Note 5: On May 10, 2023, the Board of Directors approved the merger of GSD (China) Co., Ltd. and Shanghai GSD Industrial Co., Ltd. and set July 1, 2023 as the record date for the merger.
+After the merger, GSD (China) Co., Ltd. was the surviving company, and Shanghai GSD Industrial Co., Ltd. was the dissolved company.
+The registration of the merger is not yet completed.